Catzy44/invester/README.md

 A **Spring Boot** application that collects and analyzes financial news to estimate **EUR/USD** market trends.

+## 🐱 Data presentation

+MQL4 script for data presentation is called kotek.mq4 and exists in main dir

 ## 📌 Features

 - **Automated RSS Scanning**